 Dietary sources:

-Surprisingly magnesium is common in food, albeit small amounts.
+Magnesium is common in food, albeit in small amounts.
 Incorporate magnesium-rich foods such as green leafy vegetables especially kale and spinach, nuts and seeds, wholefoods such as oats and barley, legumes, oily fish, bananas and nut butters into your meals and snacks.

 Supplements

 If you are not getting enough from your diet, it may be beneficial to consider supplements.
 Ideally choose a supplement which provide 300mg of magnesium per serving.
-Magnesium supplements are commonly in capsules or powder format, which exclude binders and non-nutritive additives.
+Magnesium supplements are commonly in capsules or powder format, which exclude binders and non-nutritive additives, but you can also find liquid formats which can be great for ease.
 To achieve a therapeutic intake of the mineral, opt for food supplements which provide magnesium alone or partnered with one or two other nutrients.

 Magnesium is contraindicated with some medication, especially those that interact with the cardiovascular system or support osteoporosis.
 For this reason, it is recommended that you discuss any potential supplementation with your GP when you are prescribed medication.